ldynia/github-templates/.github/pull_request_template.md

 ### Reviewer
 <!-- This needs to be verified by a reviewer -->
-- [ ] PR doesn't contain GPLv2 licenced code.
+- [ ] PR doesn't contain GPLv2 licensed code.